You may also like:

 As we mentioned earlier, each professional goes through special training, not only for the types of carpets and how to clean them but how to operate the different carpet machines properly.

 If you decide to treat a stain on your own you may damage the carpet and taking care of it will most likely be very expensive.
-Hiring a professional is also ensuring yourself because if any harm is done to your carpet, the responsible will be the one cleaning it and you don’t have to worry about repairs cost.
+Hiring a professional is also ensuring yourself because if any harm is done to your carpet, the one responsible will be cleaning it and you don’t have to worry about repairs cost.

 In the short and long run, trusting a professional to do the job for you is the better option.

 If you decide to buy yourself a carpet cleaning machine, you need to do thorough research on what type you will need exactly.
-The most effective ones cannot be found in your local supermarket or might be too pricey, even if it’s just rental.
+The most effective ones cannot be found in your local supermarket or might be too pricey, even if it’s just a rental.

 Companies that specialize in carpet cleaning go with industrial equipment, which is only used by professionals.
-These machines suck up to 95% of the dirt and the moisture, so in the end, your carpet will be only slightly damp and not completely wet like in most DIY methods.
+These machines suck up to 95% of the dirt and moisture, so in the end, your carpet will be only slightly damp and not completely wet like in most DIY methods.

 In terms of power and efficiency of the equipment, professional carpet cleaning is the winner.

-The main reasons why the machines used in DIY will not do a good job is that they are not programmed to heat the water to the needed high temperature like the professional machines.
+The main reason why the machines used in DIY will not do a good job is that they are not programmed to heat the water to the needed high temperature like the professional machines.
 They are also not strong enough which causes less water and dirt to be extracted during the cleaning process.
 This leaves the carpet wet, not entirely cleaned and with a risk of developing fungi and an unpleasant smell.